 In August 1941, Roosevelt met with the British Prime Minister, Winston Churchill.
-At this meeting, the two leaders wrote the Atlantic Charter, the plan for how their two countries would wok together during World War II.
-The charter said that the United States and Britain wanted no land from the fighting.
-It said that people of all countries should be given the right choose their own leaders, should be able to go back to their homes if they had been forced out by the war, and that countries should be able to do business freely.
-Further, the charter called for freedom of the seas, said that fighting was not the right way to settle arguments, and called for fewer weapons after the war.
-The Atlantic Charter stood as an alternative to the Fascist, hate-filled, ideas of the Axis countries.
-It told the world what the United States and the United Kingdom would be fighting for, not just whom they would be fighting against.
+At this meeting, the two leaders wrote the Atlantic Charter, the plan for how their two countries would work together during World War II.
+The charter said that the United States and Britain would not be fighting to win new land.
+It said that people of all countries should get to choose their own leaders, should be able to go back to their homes if they had been forced out by the war, and people should be able to have their own businesses without the government telling them what to do.
+Also, the charter called for freedom of the seas, said that fighting was not the right way to solve problems, and called for fewer weapons after the war.
+The Atlantic Charter was the opposite of the Fascist, hate-filled, ideas of the Axis countries.
+It told the world what the United States and Great Britain would be fighting for, not just who they would be fighting against.

-President Roosevelt went on to further describe the meaning of the war in his Four Freedoms Speech, saying that America would fight to protect four important freedoms: The freedom of speech, the freedom of every person to worship God in his own way, freedom from want, and freedom from fear.
+After meeting with Churchill, President Roosevelt described what America would be willing to fight for in his Four Freedoms Speech, saying that America would fight to protect four important freedoms: The freedom of speech, the freedom of religion, to have enough money for what they needed which he called the freedom from want, and to live in safety which he called the freedom from fear.

 By the second half of 1941, Japan was starting to be hurt by the American embargo.
-As it could no longer buy important things like oil from the United States, the Japanese wanted to find a new supply of oil by taking control of the Dutch East Indies, which is now the nation of Indonesia.
-However, they realized that doing this might lead to the US getting involved since the Philippines, still American territory, lay on the direct route that oil tankers would have to take to reach Japan from Indonesia.
-Japanese leaders tried to find a peaceful solution by working with the United States, but also prepared the navy for war.
-The Japanese government also decided that if no peaceful agreement could be reached by the end of November 1941, then they would have to go to war with the United States.
+Since they couldn’t buy important things like oil from the United States, Japanese leaders wanted to find a new supply of oil by taking control of the Dutch East Indies, which is now the nation of Indonesia.
+But they knew that doing this might make the United States join the war since the Philippines, still an American colony, was between Japan and Indonesia.
+Japanese leaders tried to find a peaceful solution by talking with the United States, but also prepared the navy for war.
+The Japanese leaders decided that if no peaceful agreement could be reached by the end of November 1941, then they would have to go to war with the United States.

-The American final suggestion to the offers by Japan was for the Japanese to totally leave China and to agree not to go to war with all the Pacific powers.
-Japanese leaders knew that their smaller nation would probably lose a long war with the United States but felt that the American proposal was not ok.
+The talks did not go well.
+The last offer America made was that for the United States to sell war supplies again, Japan would leave China and to agree not to go to war with all the Pacific powers.
+Japanese leaders knew that their smaller country would probably lose a long war with the United States but felt that the American offer was not ok.
 For Japan, pulling out of China was like being blackmailed by the United States.

-Japan’s only hope, Hideki Tojo, the former army general turned Prime Minister believed, was to launch a surprise attack on the Americans that would show Japan’s power, stop America’s ability to fight back, and scare the American people.
+Hideki Tojo, an army general who had become Japan’s Prime Minister, thought that the only hope was to launch a surprise attack on the Americans.
+This would show Japan’s power, stop America from being able to fight back, and scare the American people.
 If such an attack could be done, Roosevelt would have no choice but to let the Japanese have their way in Asia.
 It was a dangerous gamble.

 Primary Source: Photograph